fed/blog-11ty/content/blog/async-testing.md

 ---
 title: Testing asynchronous code
 date: 2019-01-09
-spoiler: A brief intro to the different ways to set up your asynchronous tests and the reason behind it.
+description: A brief intro to the different ways to set up your asynchronous tests and the reason behind it.
-category: testing
+tags: testing
 ---

 To understand what the deal is with asynchronous testing, we first need to look into what happens when we don't have any assertions in our